dotnet/dotnet-docker/samples/aspnetapp/README.md

 docker run --rm -it -p 8000:80 mcr.microsoft.com/dotnet/core/samples:aspnetapp
 ```

-Note: This pattern works on Windows, macOS and Linux.
-Earlier Windows versions need to use a different set of commands that are described later in this document.

 ## Build an ASP.NET Core image

 You can build and run a .NET Core-based container image using the following instructions: